 events while out of the body.

 as the first step except it occurs while the

 all the skeptics will have to admit that consciousness

 that these kind of studies are going on right at this

 Return to Top

 over the events being witnessed.
+However, the example

 Return to Top